- When we say ‘we’, ‘us’ or ‘Awesome Support’ it’s because that’s who we are and we own and run the Sites.

 - Although we generally collect personal information directly from you, on occasion, we also collect certain categories of personal information about you from other sources.
 In particular:

-- financial and/or transaction details from payment providers located in the US, UK, EU, Australia and other countries in order to process a transaction;
+- financial and/or transaction details from payment providers located in Canada, the US, UK, EU, Australia and other countries in order to process a transaction;

-- third party service providers (like Google, Facebook, Twitter and others) who are located in the US, UK, EU and other countries, which may provide information about you when you link, connect, or login to your account with the third party provider and they send us information such as your registration and profile from that service.
+- third party service providers (like Google, Facebook, Twitter and others) who are located in Canada, the US, UK, EU and other countries, which may provide information about you when you link, connect, or login to your account with the third party provider and they send us information such as your registration and profile from that service.
 The information varies and is controlled by that service provider or as authorized by you via your privacy settings at that service provider; and

 - other third party sources/ and or partners from other countries, whereby we receive additional information about you (to the extent permitted by applicable law), such as demographic data or fraud detection information, and combine it with information we have about you.
 For example, fraud warnings from service providers like identity verification service.
 We also receive information about you and your activities on and off the Awesome Support platform through partnerships, or about your experiences and interactions from our partner ad networks.
 We also receive information about you as a rights holder from our third party authors.
 For example, information in the form of a model release when your image is used in an item made available on our Sites.